quincinia/Full-Stack-Open-part-4/README.md

 ## Exercise 4.22
 Made a new middleware to grab the associated user from a token.
 Used in in the `blogs` controller.

+## Exercise 4.23
+Updated the test helper to match the current Blog schema.
+`userExtractor` needed to be moved to the routes that need it because it threw token errors for routes that don't require a token (specifically GET).

+PUT does not require a token to use.

+Note: You can't generate a new ObjectId using an existing value.
+If you want to use an existing ObjectId, get a reference to it.
+The test for exercise 4-13 has a different `beforeEach` function for this, as this issue only affects deleting a blog.

+Note 2: Tokens do eventually go bad, even if we haven't put an explicit timer on them (?).
+Make sure to generate a new token by logging in before performing tests